 Dr. Len Polizzotto recently retired as Draper Laboratory’s Vice President responsible for new programs, leading efforts to leverage Draper’s capabilities to solve new important national needs.
 He was responsible for establishing Draper’s Bioengineering Center on the USF campus in Tampa, a Multichip Module Facility in St. Petersburg, establishing Draper’s energy business and leading two medical consortia.
 One, IMEDS, was focused on developing systems to provide real time decision support to clinicians at the bedside in the ICU.
 The other was aimed at developing quantitative bio markers for PTSD.

-Prior to joining Draper in 2007, Dr. Polizzotto served for six years as Corporate Vice President for Business Development for SRI International, a world leader in contract R&D services where he established a center for proteomic drug development in Virginia, as well as helped develop and teach a course on innovation to company executives throughout the world.
-A 25-year tenure at the Polaroid Corporation preceded this, concluding with the assignment of Corporate Vice President for New Business Development.
+Prior to joining Draper in 2007, Dr. Polizzotto served for six years as Corporate Vice President for Business Development for SRI International, a world leader in contract R&D services where he established centers for proteomic drug development in Virginia and Port Security in Florida, as well as helped develop and teach a course on innovation to company executives throughout the world.
+A 25-year tenure at the Polaroid Corporation preceded this, concluding with him as Corporate Vice President for New Business Development.

-Currently, Dr. Polizzotto is an Executive in Residence at Northeastern University for Research and Innovation in the College of Engineering and for Technical Program Development at Kostas Research Institute for Homeland Security helping to develop and implement innovative ways for industry, the government, and academia to collaborate.
-He is also a partner in The Practice of Innovation teaching innovation fundamentals to industry and academia globally
+Currently, Dr. Polizzotto is an Executive in Residence at Northeastern University for Innovation.
+He is also an Executive in Residence at WPI for Value Creation, as well as a partner in The Practice of Innovation, LLC, teaching innovation fundamentals to industry and academia globally.